 I never used to make Sweet Doughs with yeast because I was convinced it was difficult and would taste yeasty.
 But believe me it isn’t and it doesn’t.

-I started with a simple Brioche and now I have tackled this amazing Colomba Italian Easter Dove Bread.
+I started with a simple Brioche and now I have tackled this tasty Colomba.

-Whether you have tried this delicious sweet bread before or not then I think you should try making it yourself.
-Surprise everyone at Easter with An Italian Easter Bread.
-You can make a traditional Dove shape pan or even use a loaf pan.
+Whether you have tried this delicious sweet bread or, I think you should try making it yourself.
+Surprise everyone at Easter with a Colomba.
+You can make a traditional dove shape pan (available in Italian specialty stores (Eataly?) or even use a loaf pan or a high sided cake pan.

 Remember all you need is time and patience.
 It just might become your new Easter tradition.
 Enjoy!